pulp/pulp_installer/docs/contributing.md

 1. `static` - These include using unix sockets for the webserver to connect to pulp-api & pulp-content.
-The remainder use TCP connections (`upgrade` because that's what older installs only did, `dynamic` because they will become containers soon anyway to test cluster installs.)
+The remainder use TCP connections (`upgrade` because that's what older installs only did, `cluster` because containers communicate via TCP.)
-1. `dynamic` - Due to a limitation of Ansible 2.8 with collections, these are not tested with Ansible 2.8.
 1. The `release-upgrade` scenario uses its own `converge.yml` playbook instead of the default one used by all other scenarios.
 This playbook upgrades a Pulp installation multiple times to ensure that all upgrade scenarios work correctly.
 1. The `source-static` scenario defines paths different than the default for the following variables:
    `pulp_media_root`, `pulp_cache_dir`, `pulp_user_home`, `pulp_install_dir`, `pulp_config_dir` and
    `developer_user_home`.
-1. The `release-dynamic` scenario has a partial cluster design.
-All the hosts access pulp_database and pulp_redis off of the centos-8 node.

-In order for release-dynamic to work on your local system, you must do the following to enable container networking:
+In order for `cluster` scenarios to work on your local system, you must do the following to enable container networking:
 1. Run `firewall-cmd --zone=public --add-masquerade --permanent` (assuming your firewall zone is `public`).